Best fall plants for privacy – 11 beautiful choices for seasonal garden screening

 For privacy year-round, opt for an evergreen shrub.
 And if you want flowers throughout the colder months, too, then camellia is the perfect choice.

-Some varieties, such as Camellia japonica 'Debutante', available from Fast Growing Trees, produce their large, showy blooms from fall onwards, amongst dark, glossy foliage.
+Some types of camellia, such as Camellia sasanqua 'Yuletide', available from Nature Hills, produce their large, showy blooms from fall onwards, amongst dark, glossy foliage.

 They like acidic soil and a sheltered spot that isn't too sunny, and should be watered using harvested rainwater during periods of drought.
-But, other than that, they're easy to care for.
+There are a few camellia problems you might come across, like common pests and yellowing foliage, but they can be resolved easily.

 9. Fothergilla